demisto/content/Packs/PaloAltoNetworks_IoT/Scripts/iot_get_raci/README.md

 | Tags | iot |
 | Demisto Version | 5.5.0 |

-This script is using the device and the incident attributes to evaluate the Responsible (R) and Informed (I) parties in the RACI model.
+This script is using the device and incident attributes to evaluate the Responsible (R) and Informed (I) parties in the RACI model.

 A list variable needs to be created with a fixed format JSON.
-You can create a new XSOAR list variable at Settings > Advanced > Lists.
+You can create a new XSOAR list variable under Settings > Advanced > Lists.

 By default, the name of the list variable is IOT_CONFIG.